emvarun/followup-and-location/README.md

 quartile values.
 The "params.py" explains the variables involved.

-For any queries feel free to contact "varun.srivastava@students.iiserpune.ac.in"
+For any queries feel free to contact me Varun Srivastava (varun.srivastava@students.iiserpune.ac.in)